 This introductory course is a study of customer/ guest service management within the hospitality industry.
 Emphasis is placed on the development of service standards, the problem solving process, data gathering techniques, technological methods and fiscal accountability.
-Prerequisite: FSM1001 or HOSP1001 or SEE1001.
+Students take an industry-recognized responsible alcohol service exam.
+Prerequisite: FSM1001 or HOSP1001 or MGHI1000 or SEE1001.
+Quarter Credit Hours 4.5